DETAILED ACTION

 Therefore, before the effective filing date of the claimed invention, it would have been obvious to a person of ordinary skill in the art to utilize the latching mechanism taught by Hess to hold the deck onto the side braces of Gealy, since Gealy does not describe the details of the latching nature of latch pin 5; one of ordinary skill in the art would utilize the latching mechanism of Hess for the predictable result with reasonable expectation of success i.e., to provide for an easy attach/detach mechanism to secure the deck to the side braces and remove when in need for replacement, cleaning, maintenance or refurbishing.

-In regards to claim 2 Gealy as modified by Hess teaches the adjustable height platform comprises a pair of latches (plurality of latches as shown in fig. 5; Hess) mounted to each side rail (fig. 5), and a pair or corresponding recesses (respective recesses 57) adjacent each of the opposing sides of the deck for engagement with respective latches (fig. 5).
+In regards to claim 2 Gealy as modified by Hess teaches the adjustable height platform wherein the at least one latch comprises a pair of latches (plurality of latches as shown in fig. 5; Hess) mounted to respective side rails (fig. 5; Hess) and wherein the at least one recess comprises a pair of corresponding recesses (respective recesses 57; Hess) adjacent each of the opposing sides of the deck for engagement with respective latches (as shown in fig. 5).

-In regards to claim 3 Gealy as modified by Hess teaches each side rail is configured to be supported between the ladder frames in first and second orientations (intended use limitation; orientation shown in fig. 2 Gealy and when the rails are turned 180 degrees about the horizontal plane), and wherein the side rail comprises first and second support surfaces (top and bottom surface of bottom jaw 7) for supporting a deck of the scaffold in the first and second orientations respectively (intended use, also note that this is claimed broadly enough to include having the first and second support surfaces support the side rails in both orientations) [.]
+In regards to claim 3 Gealy as modified by Hess teaches each side rail is configured to be supported between the ladder frames in first and second orientations (intended use limitation; orientation shown in fig. 2 Gealy and when the rails are turned 180 degrees about the horizontal plane), and wherein each side rail comprises first and second support surfaces (top and bottom surface of bottom jaw 7) for supporting the deck of the scaffold in the first and second orientations respectively (intended use, also note that this is claimed broadly enough to include having the first and second support surfaces support the side rails in both orientations).

 In regards to claim 8 Gealy as modified by Hess teaches each side rail further includes first and second vertically aligned slots (slots 51, 53; fig. 3; Hess) formed in respective opposing surfaces of the side rails (figs. 1-3).